 In this era of globalization, company mobility is increasing, many companies carry out their business operations outside their home country.
 Production, distribution, sales and other matters related to business processes are often carried out in countries outside the country where the company was founded.
 The development of a company can be seen from the company's ability to carry out operations abroad.
+Human resources are by far the most important asset for an organization (Faidal, 2020).
+Marketing strategies have a strategic role in the success of a product in reaching consumers (Fathor & Fatmariyah, 2023).
 The company is looking for partners in working and opening job vacancies in new countries where the company will operate as well as maximizing networks and relationships in new locations of operations in order to reduce the risk of failure.

 A strong company can be built with good human resources and the ability to continue to develop.
 To compete successfully in the global marketplace, more companies are focusing on the role of human resources as an important part of their core competencies and a source of competitive advantage.
 Because the image of a company can be seen from the company's development into a multinational with quality resources.
+The failure of companies in running their businesses is caused by the lack of understanding of their business objectives by managers, which has implications for declining company performance (Marjan at. all, 2022).
+One of the elements that plays an important role in development is the social capital owned by the community (Rasyid at. all, 2023).
 We often hear about training and human resource development in the world of work in companies, organizations, institutions, or even in educational institutions.
 It can be assumed that training and development of human resources is very important for workers to work more masterfully and better at the jobs they hold or will hold in the future.

 To produce quality and competitive human resources, management within the company must continue to strive to train and develop these human resources.
 As a company grows larger, it will require increasingly complex human resources to meet the needs of companies in different countries.
+Employee performance is a stage of achievement as an employee's work achievement (Safrizal et. all, 2020).
+High Quality of Service and client-based communication with AI-enabled services is determined by Quality of Experience (QoE) (Padmapriya et. all, 2022).
+Companies must ensure quality for sustainability (Wildan, 2020).
 Therefore, companies must implement global or international human resource management (MSDMI) to obtain quality human resources and be able to provide the best service where the company operates.
-Human resources who work abroad are referred to as expatriates.
-Ex - patriates are playing an increasingly important role in international business strategy and global manager development, requiring effective training for expatriates in determining strategies that are critical to overall success in MNCs.
+Human resources who work abroad as expatriates.
+Ex - patriates are playing an increasingly are referred to important role in international business strategy and global manager development, requiring effective training for expatriates in determining strategies that are critical to overall success in MNCs.